-These trails have been individually written up here on HAZ by keepmoving and myself, and I'll reference you to those descriptions as more quality beta for this hike.
-This description will string together the route and highlight the major points of the trails, as well as serving for a place to the log this oh-so-worthy hike here on Hike Arizona.
+These trails have been individually written up here on HAZ by keepmoving and myself, and I refer you to those guides as more quality beta for this hike.
+This guide will string together the route and highlight the significant points of the trails, as well as serving as a place to log this oh-so-worthy hike here on Hike Arizona.

-Hike: The easiest way to start this hike is to blast off (early) right down the Sabino Canyon paved road.
+The easiest way to start this hike is to blast off (early) right down the Sabino Canyon paved road.
 Take this short initial leg for about 1.2 miles, past stops 1 & 2.
 Your goal is to hit one of the connectors to the Phoneline Link Trail.
 Around tram stop 3, look for a small typical Catalina trail sign showing a route crossing over Sabino Creek (potential for messy water crossing here) and pointing to the link trail 0.1 miles away.
-Cross the creek, root up the side of the hill and pop onto the well established Link Trail.
+Cross the creek, root up the side of the hill, and pop onto the well-established Link Trail.
 Hang a left and switchback up to the Phoneline Trail.
-This is again signed and will put you at roughly 2 miles in.
+This is again signed and will put you at roughly 2 miles.

-Hang a left onto the Phoneline Trail and hike up the fairly level trail, up Sabino Canyon via it's southern wall.
-The sun will probably rise on you here, affording special views and you'll hear water running in the Creek far below.
+Hang a left onto the Phoneline Trail and hike up the reasonably level trail, up Sabino Canyon via its southern wall.
+The sun will probably rise on you here, affording special views, and you'll hear water running in the Creek far below.
 This section of trail is about 3.2 miles to the end of the road and the junction with the Sabino Canyon Trail #23, about 5.2 miles in.

 Hop on to the Sabino Canyon #23 Trail and continue the beautiful hike up Sabino Canyon.
-Up here the canyon closes in a little bit more, the walls become a little more steep and everything just becomes a little more grand for a while.
-Eventually you venture away from the creek a little and enter Sabino Basin with large views north into the basin and the canyons draining in.
+Up here, the canyon closes in a little bit more, the walls become a little steeper, and everything becomes a little grander for a while.
+Eventually, you venture away from the creek a little and enter Sabino Basin, with large views north into the basin and the canyons draining in.
 Soon enough, you descend back down to the canyon bottom.
 This trail is a little over 2 miles.
 The trail ends in the creek bed at the junction with the West Fork Trail #24 and East Fork Trail #24A.

 Take the West Fork #24 trail and head northwest along the wonderful West Fork.
 There is an immediate creek crossing that is well cairned then the trail heads along the north flank of the creek for about 1 mile before the largest creek crossing of the hike.
 This can be tricky in moderate water conditions.
-If the creek is roaring this may be impossible to do and stay dry...please bear this in mind.
-Not long thereafter a large cairned path breaking off to your right will lead to Hutch's Pool and it's reliable water.
+If the creek is roaring, this may be impossible to do and stay dry...please bear this in mind.
+Not long thereafter, a large cairned path breaking off to your right will lead to Hutch's Pool and its reliable water.
 This is about 1.6 miles into the West Fork Trail and is absolutely worthwhile.
-The next 3.4 miles of the West Fork start with a climb up a ridge and away from the creek for a bit with expansive wide open views up and down the canyon that are simply stunning.
+The next 3.4 miles of the West Fork start with a climb up a ridge and away from the creek for a bit with expansive wide-open views up and down the canyon that are stunning.
 The trail then comes back to the creek to make several crossings through a riparian wooded and shaded stretch that is extremely pleasant.
-The trail is a little faint through here, and leaf-littered but always there.
+The trail is a little faint through here and leaf-littered but always there.
 The crossings are all well cairned.
-At the time of this write-up the crossings here were all dry though there was moderate water in the West Fork crossing before Hutch's Pool (as a reference point).
+At the time of this write-up, the crossings here were all dry though there was moderate water in the West Fork crossing before Hutch's Pool (as a reference point).
 With high water conditions, some of these could be problematic.
-At about 12.2 miles into your hike you will come to a signed trail intersection in a wooded area with the Cathedral Rock Trail #26.
+At about 12.2 miles into your hike, you will come to a signed trail intersection in a wooded area with the Cathedral Rock Trail #26.
 This goes left.
-Stay straight/right on the West Fork and continue climbing up the last leg of the 6.8 mile West Fork stretch, the 1.8 mile climb up to Romero Pass.
+Stay straight/right on the West Fork and continue climbing up the last leg of the 6.8 mile West Fork stretch, the 1.8-mile climb up to Romero Pass.
 This last leg immediately climbs out of the wooded area and begins some long, winding switchbacks up the northeast wall of the canyon.
 You are exposed again.
-You can look back down canyon for some of the best views of the day, over Rattlesnake Peak to Mica Mountain and Rincon Peak, which may well be covered in snow.
-The trail is a little narrow and overgrown here, but still easy enough to follow.
-On the other side of the canyon you can see the Cathedral Rock trail switchbacking wildly up onto Pusch Ridge.
-Before long you reach the highpoint of the hike, Romero Pass, and the end of the West Fork Trail.
-This is about 14 miles into the hike, and sits a just under 6100 feet.
+You can look back down the canyon for some of the best views of the day, over Rattlesnake Peak to Mica Mountain and Rincon Peak, which may well be covered in snow.
+The trail is a little narrow and overgrown here but still easy enough to follow.
+You can see the Cathedral Rock trail switchbacking wildly up onto Pusch Ridge on the other side of the canyon.
+Before long, you reach the highpoint of the hike, Romero Pass, and the end of the West Fork Trail.
+This is about 14 miles into the hike and sits just under 6100 feet.

-At Romero Pass you can see forever southeast and northwest.
+At Romero Pass, you can see forever southeast and northwest.
 It's often windy and cold.
-There may well be snow and ice, so please research the conditions so you are not surprised when you get there.
-The last leg of this hike is the nearly 7 mile hike down Romero Canyon trail to Catalina State Park.
+There may well be snow and ice, so please research the conditions, so you are not surprised when you get there.
+This hike's last leg is the nearly 7-mile hike down Romero Canyon trail to Catalina State Park.
 The initial steep descent down the side gully up to Romero Pass can be tricky in the ice and a little faint, so some familiarity with this trail or a GPS may help.
 This wooded stretch will then make some creek crossings (all dry as of this time) that are well cairned.
-After almost 2 miles you will come to the old Trail Camp site.
-From here the trail heads up a little then onto the exposed northern wall of Romero Canyon where the views again become commanding.
-Soon enough the trail descends sharply back down to the canyon bottom and briefly crosses over the canyon onto the south side before crossing again at Upper Romero Pools.
-A short jaunt brings you to the classic Romero Pools where you cross Romero Canyon for the last time before climbing back up to the Montrose Divide, then making your quick descent back down to civilization at the Catalina State Park trailhead, right around 20 miles from where you started.
+After almost 2 miles, you will come to the old Trail Camp site.
+From here, the trail heads up a little, then onto the exposed northern wall of Romero Canyon, where the views again become commanding.
+Soon enough, the trail descends sharply back down to the canyon bottom and briefly crosses over the canyon onto the south side before crossing again at Upper Romero Pools.
+A short jaunt brings you to the classic Romero Pools, where you cross Romero Canyon for the last time before climbing back up to the Montrose Divide, then making your quick descent back down to civilization at the Catalina State Park trailhead, right around 20 miles from where you started.